Clinical Gross Anatomy - MCHA500 (5)

 The overall goal of this course is to provide students with an understanding of how cells become specialized to form tissues and how those tissues form organs.
 The course provides an essential foundation for understanding structure-function relationships in normal organs and how those relationships are affected by pathogenic mechanisms.

 This course provides the knowledge necessary to understand the purpose and process of educational research and help learners become informed consumers of research literature in the field of medical and health professions education.
 It will survey the major types of educational research in this area including qualitative and quantitative forms of analysis to better answer questions which cannot be studied in laboratory settings, particularly in the social sciences and education.
-This course will also examine criteria for evaluating empirical studies to ensure academic rigor.
+This course will also prepare students for their Capstone projects.

 This course allows students to serve as teaching assistants for medical, physician assistant or graduate courses in gross anatomy or histology.
 Responsibilities would include prosection of specimens, laboratory instruction, small group facilitation, course reviews and design of innovative study materials.